weblate/Piped-Material/README.md

 As a byproduct, the code is also much cleaner, dysfunctional patterns and paradigms have been replaced with clean, beautiful code :).

-There's an branch implementing preferences & watch history syncing, with PBKDF2-based or Web3 wallet-based key generation using [EDS](https://git.maharshi.ninja/root/libeds) at the `feature-eds_2` branch.
+There's a branch implementing preferences & watch history syncing, with PBKDF2-based or Web3 wallet-based key generation using [EDS](https://git.maharshi.ninja/root/libeds) at the `feature-eds_2` branch.
 This is deployed [at eds-v2.piped.১.net](https://eds-v2.piped.১.net).

-There are two deprecated deployments, that use a older version of EDS that is no longer supported and does not receive updates.
-It's still maintained to for users who still have not migrated, but will be deleted soon.
-The newer version is incompatible with the older version and generates entirely different keys.

 ## Links